wwkayak/termuxarch-android-neovim-configs/README.md

 other than some weird quirks that I am assuming is because it's ON My PHONE! ;)
 <div align="center">

+<sub>Wanted codicons for my virtual_text diagnostics icons, but the only way I
+found was to change the neovim code: /runtim/lua/vim/diagnostics.lua.

+I added a list of icons, and changed where the get_virtual_chunks function set the prefix for each diagnostic in line_diagnostics</sub>

 <sub>Debugging in Neovim with TermuxArch on Android</sub>
 ![Debugging](images/nvim-android-debug.jpg?raw=true)